Mets Spring Training

 All seats in the grandstand have cup holders.

-Except for select games, lawn and beach chairs are allowed in the berm.
+As of 2016, lawn and beach chairs are no longer allowed in the berm.

 The berm has its own concession stand and bathrooms.